 Into the depths with Oris ...

-As early as the 1960s and 1970s, Oris was already manufacturing diving watches with great success.
-Since around 2000, the company has again been devoting particular attention to this sector.
-The development of diving watches is constantly being pushed forward and has made good progress over the last two decades.
+Oris was already producing very successful diving watches in the 1960s and 1970s.
+And since about the year 2000, the company has once again devoted special attention to this sector.
+The development of diving watches is constantly driven forward and has made good progress in the last two decades.
 For example, the Rotation Safety System was launched in 2009.
-It allows you to lock the rotating bezel of your watch before a dive so that it cannot be adjusted by accidental contact under water.
-Another practical patent on Otis diving watches is the Aquis Depth Gauge, a mechanical depth gauge built into the watch.
+It allows you to lock the rotating bezel of your watch before a dive, so that it cannot be adjusted by accidental touch underwater.
+Another handy Otis diving watch patent is the Aquis Depth Gauge, a mechanical depth gauge built into the watch.

-Probably the most famous Oris watches are the pilot's watches in the Big Crown series.
-The first Big Crown was sold in 1938.
-It had an extra large crown, in English a big crown, which was designed to allow pilots to set or wind their watches without having to take off their leather pilot's gloves.
+Probably the most famous watch models from Oris are the pilot watches of the Big Crown series.
+The first Big Crown was sold as early as 1938.
+It had a particularly large crown, which was intended to enable pilots to set or wind their watches without having to take off their leather pilot's gloves.
 The success of this model was so great that the Big Crown is still produced in different versions today.

-But even less sports-mad customers appreciate Oris luxury watches.
-For them there is a separate Art collection, with the Oris Artillier and Oris Classic models.
+However, customers less enthusiastic about sports also highly appreciate Oris luxury watches.
+They have their own collection Art, with the models Oris Artillier and Oris Classic.
 With these beautiful luxury watches, fans of art and music can also enjoy and own the extraordinary works of art of traditional Swiss watchmaking.
-Formal and elegant, they are absolutely appropriate at any vernissage or premiere, yet can still be worn in the office during the day.
+Formal and elegant, they are absolutely appropriate at any art opening or premiere, yet can also be worn in the office for everyday work.

 A piece of Swiss watchmaking history

 The history of Oris is closely linked to the history of Swiss watchmaking.
-The company was founded in 1904 in the small town of Hölstein in the north of Switzerland.
-It was named Oris after a nearby stream.
-Initially the watchmaking company produced pocket watches, but in 1925 it began to make them wearable as wristwatches.
-Over time it expanded its range to include alarm clocks.
-In 1934, the company suffered a setback from the Swiss Watch Statute and subsequently became a pioneer in the fight for its liberalization and eventual abolition in 1971, but by then the quartz crisis was already posing a new threat to Otis.
-In 1982, after a brief attempt, like many other companies, to enter the quartz watchmaking business, Oris returned to its true art and has since returned to producing exclusively mechanical masterpieces of watchmaking art.
+The company was founded in 1904 in the small town of Hölstein in northern Switzerland.
+It was named Oris after a stream flowing nearby.
+Initially, the watchmaking company produced pocket watches, but in 1925 it moved on to make them wearable as wristwatches.
+Over time, it also expanded its range to include alarm clocks.
+In 1934, the company suffered a setback from the Swiss watch statute, after which it became a pioneer in the fight for its liberalization and eventual abolition in 1971, but by then the quartz crisis posed a new threat to Otis.
+After a brief attempt to enter the production of quartz watches like many other companies, Oris returned to its true art in 1982 and has since been producing exclusively mechanical masterpieces of watchmaking again.